HomeBlogAir Transportation Has the Highest Per-Company Hearing Loss Rate in America. Here's Why.

 The Oligopoly Effect

-When an industry has 39 companies producing nearly 4,000 hearing loss cases, the conversation about occupational hearing loss is not about industry norms.
+When an industry has 39 companies producing nearly 4,000 hearing loss cases, the conversation is not about industry norms.
 It is about specific enterprises, specific programs, and specific leadership decisions.
-Air Transportation's hearing loss data is more like an audit of a handful of large companies than a portrait of a diverse sector.

 The Noise Profile: What Airline Workers Actually Face